Betting on the Super Bowl coin toss is an American tradition.

 One would think that a coin toss would have a relatively even outcome distribution between heads and tails.
 And yes, you would largely be right.

-Tails, however, holds a 29-27 advantage heading into Super Bowl 57 between the Chiefs and Eagles.
-In recent years, heads has slightly closed the gap by showing up in three of the past five Super Bowls.
+However, Tails holds a 30-28 advantage heading into Super Bowl 59 between the Chiefs and Eagles despite Heads popping up three of the past four years.

 Surprisingly, winning the coin toss hasn’t provided much of an edge in the actual game.
-The last eight coin toss winners have all gone on to lose the Super Bowl.
+Eight of the last 10 coin toss winners have gone on to lose the Super Bowl.

 Chiefs Super Bowl Coin Toss History

-The Chiefs will be making their fifth Super Bowl appearance when they take on the Eagles in Arizona.
+The Chiefs will make their seventh Super Bowl appearance when they take on the Eagles in New Orleans.

-Here is how their previous four coin tosses (and games) went:
+Here is how their previous six coin tosses (and games) went:

 Super Bowl | Coin Toss Result | Did Chiefs Win Toss? | Game Result |